 Set up the Auth0 Callback URL

-Go to the Application Settings section in the Auth0 dashboard and make sure that Allowed Callback URLs contains the following value:
+Go to the Clients Settings section in the Auth0 dashboard and make sure that Allowed Callback URLs contains the following value:

 There are three options to do the integration: